 For these assignments we had to draw according to different aspects of lines.
 As I was drawing the 5 shapes I wanted to create different values that highlighted the placement to suggest a more 3-D appearance.
 I also placed the shapes to have the lines flowing and leading to each other so that there is a path for the eye to follow when looking at the drawing.
 I liked this sphere drawing because it showed the shape well and the lines are not too obstructing but still suggest the intended shape.
 The shading made it really look like a sphere.
+I saw that there were some horizontal and vertical lines that I had used to aid me in the shaping of the sphere that were showing through so I erased them.
+These drawings of my one point and two point perspectives are after multiple attempts because I realized that I wasn’t happy with my first couple drawings and that with practice I could improve them.
 My city drawing follows the horizon point and I made the buildings vary in shape, size, and height to make it look more realistic.
+For my two point perspective, I followed the two lines and used varying building size and shape to show variety within the drawing.
+By using vanishing points in both the perspective drawings, I was able to follow the horizon and make the cityscape.
+I had to begin drawing the cylinder with an ellipse so that I could properly follow the curve and I did this my using rectangles and lines.
+I liked this specific drawing of my cylinder because it showed how the cylinder followed the curve line and I avoided any points that would detract from its shape.
+I know I can improve on my perspective drawings because they were a bit tricky for me, I found it difficult to follow the vanishing points but I tried my best and posted the best work I did after many attempts.

 The first picture is my formative project where we had to construct our own cardboard box and create a flow within it.
 I am drawn to circles and triangles being contrasted so I immediately thought about a scenery with mountains and a lake covered in lily pads.
 I tried to re-create this idea of depth in the mountains and in the levels of the lily pads and combining them to create a flow in the box.